ben-kirby/Words/README.md

 ### License

 *Copyright (c) 2018 Ben Kirby*
-*This software is licensed under the MIT license.*
+*This software is licensed under the MIT license.*added